zzrcxb/binoculars/README.md

 After that, the page walk is aborted and restarted, presumably with a higher priority.

 ## Research Paper
-The Binoculars paper will appear in *USENIX Security'22* with the title *"Binoculars: Contention-Based Side-Channel Attacks Exploiting the Page Walker"*.
+The Binoculars paper appears in *USENIX Security '22* with the title *"Binoculars: Contention-Based Side-Channel Attacks Exploiting the Page Walker"*.
 You can find a copy of the paper [here](https://www.usenix.org/system/files/sec22-zhao-zirui.pdf) and the BibTeX citation below: